agougousis/traefik/readme.md

+## Overview

-This is an example setup of Traefik v2 for 2 applications.
+This is an example setup of Traefik v2 for 2 web applications.
 One served through HTTP and one served through HTTPS (using self-signed certificates).

 The first app will be available through HTTP (port 80) at:  http://api.mydomain.gr/

 The second app will be available through HTTPS (port 443) at: https://www.mydomain.gr/  If you try to visit it through HTTP, you will get redirected.

+Static (startup) configuration is contained by traefik.yaml.
+There we define connections to providers, entrypoint definitions, SSJ certificate configuration, etc. Dynamic configuration (how the requests are handled by your system), is retrieved by Traefik through providers (here, Docker).
+Here we choose to implement dynamic configuration by attaching labels to Docker containers.

 ### Preparation